markbates/goth/README.md

 export key=value
 ```

-For example, To set the environment variables for GOOGLE sign-in use where the respective value of the GOOGLE_KEY and GOOGLE_SECRET.
-These can be found/created using the google cloud console.
+For example, To enable Google Sign-in, set the environment variables `GOOGLE_KEY` and `GOOGLE_SECRET` to their corresponding values.
+Obtain these credentials from Google Cloud Console.

 ```text
 export GOOGLE_KEY=your_google_client_id